-Parameter Description gname Name of the replication group associated with the replication environment.
-This prevents confusion if a master database is involved in more than one replication environment. master_list A comma-delimited list of fully qualified master database names that you want to remove from the replication environment.
-There must be no spaces between names in the list. master_table In place of a list, you can specify the database names in a PL/SQL index-by table of type DBMS_UTILITY.DBLINK_ARRAY.
+Description Name of the replication group associated with the replication environment.
+This prevents confusion if a master database is involved in multiple replication environments.
+A comma-delimited list of fully qualified master database names that you want to remove from the replication environment.
+There must be no spaces between names in the list.
+In place of a list, you can specify the database names in a PL/SQL associative array of type DBMS_UTILITY.DBLINK_ARRAY.